Playstyle & Rotation

 General Playstyle

-The core gameplay of a Holy Paladin revolves around a straightforward build-and-spend playstyle.
-We use Holy Power generating abilities like Holy Shock and Judgement to accumulate Holy Power, which is then spent on abilities like Word of Glory and Light of Dawn.
+The core gameplay of a Holy Paladin is a very straightforward build-and-spend playstyle.
+We use Holy Power-generating abilities like Holy Shock, Judgment, and Flash Of Light to accumulate Holy Power and then spend it on Light Of Dawn, Word Of Glory, and Shield Of The Righteous.

 Spending Holy Power